-We have a limited operating history in an emerging regulatory environment on which to assess our business and we have a limited history of profitability, which we have not maintained and may not achieve again, and only one product that has been approved and marketed, with multiple products either approved and not yet marketed or not approved and still early in development.
+We have a limited history of profitability, which we have not maintained and may not achieve again, and only two products that have been approved and marketed, with multiple products either approved and not yet marketed or not approved and still in development.

-We are a biopharmaceutical company with a limited operating history in an emerging regulatory environment.
-We incurred net losses in each year from our inception in September 2010 through December 31, 2018, including a net loss of \$287.1 million in 2021 and \$146.2 million for the six months ended June 30, 2022.
+We incurred net losses in each year from our inception in September 2010 through December 31, 2018, including a net loss of \$287.1 million in 2021 and \$232.9 million for the nine months ended September 30, 2022.
 However, while we did generate net income of \$132.2 million and \$89.8 million in 2020 and 2019, respectively, it is uncertain that we will be profitable in future periods as research and development is expensive and risky.
 The amount of our future net losses or net income will depend, in part, on the amount of our future expenditures offset by the amount of future product sales, including sales of our current products or any other products that may receive regulatory approval.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.

-For example, as of June 30, 2022, we had an accumulated deficit of \$1.2 billion.
+For example, as of September 30, 2022, we had an accumulated deficit of \$1.3 billion.
 The losses and accumulated deficit were primarily due to the substantial investments we made to identify, develop or license our product candidates, including conducting, among other things, analytical characterization, process development and manufacturing, formulation and clinical studies and providing general and administrative support for these operations.

 We anticipate we will incur certain development and pre-commercial expenses for toripalimab, the anti-PD-1 antibody we licensed from Junshi Biosciences in 2021, and have agreed to pay up to \$85.0 million for the achievement of certain regulatory approvals and up to \$170.0 million for the attainment of certain sales thresholds.
-We also anticipate we will incur certain development and pre-commercial expenses for CIMERLI, which we licensed from Bioeq in November 2019.
-Advancing these candidates through clinical development will be expensive and could result in us continuing to experience future net losses.
+Advancing this and our other product candidates through clinical development will be expensive and could result in us continuing to experience future net losses.

-For YUSIMRY, which is approved but not yet marketed, and if we obtain regulatory approval to market any other biosimilar product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payers, and adequate market share for our product candidates which include all product candidates for which we obtained commercial rights, in those markets.
+For YUSIMRY, which is approved but not yet marketed, and for CIMERLI, which is approved and recently launched, and if we obtain regulatory approval to market any other biosimilar product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payers, and adequate market share for our product candidates which include all product candidates for which we obtained commercial rights, in those markets.
 However, even if additional product candidates in addition to our current products gain regulatory approval and are commercialized, we may not remain profitable.